spacetelescope/pandokia/doc/source/run_tests.rst

 :abstract:

-        This document describes how to use the Pandokia Meta-Runner to execute your tests.
+        This describes how to use the Pandokia Meta-Runner to execute your tests.

         The Meta-Runner identifies tests, sets up an appropriate execution